 UNIVERSITY LIGGETT SCHOOL \ ATHLETICS

 Coach bio: Coach Sullivan has been coaching varsity golf since 2007 at University Liggett School.
-He has been named District Coach of the Year and also serves as head varsity volleyball coach.
+He has been named District Coach of the Year and previously served as head varsity volleyball coach.

-University Liggett School’s baseball team is the only in state history to qualify for four consecutive State Championship games (2011-2014).
-Additionally, it is the only baseball team in state history to win back- to-back State Championships while moving up a Division (from D4 in 2013 to D3 in 2014).
+Liggett’s baseball team is a perennial state power, most recently winning the State Championship in 2021.
+It is the only team in state history to qualify for four consecutive State Championship games (2011-2014).
+Additionally, it is the only baseball team in state history to win back-to-back State Championships while moving up a Division (from D4 in 2013 to D3 in 2014).

 Coach bio: Dan Cimini has been the head varsity baseball coach at Liggett since 2006 and has also previously coached football at the school.
 Cimini was inducted into the MHSBCA Hall of Fame - Class of 2016 and has been named District, Regional, and State Coach of the Year on multiple occasions.
 Cimini is also the Admissions Outreach Coordinator.